flipt-io/flipt-client-sdks/flipt-client-python/README.md

 # Flipt Client Python

-The `flipt-client-python` directory contains the Python source code for a Flipt evaluation client using FFI to make calls to a core built in Rust.
+The `flipt-client-python` directory contains the Python source code for a Flipt evaluation client.

 ## Instructions